 - b Acid sulphate soils (ASS) are often present within low lying wetland areas.
 Works that are likely to expose acid sulphate soils, should be carried out with extreme caution, as excavated acid sulphate soils can leach highly acidic drainage waters which scald soils, which are then difficult to revegetate (as shown in Figure 4 above).
-The Department of Planning and Infrastructure have provided data to Council identifying (ASS) Risk classes, which should be used to determine the likelihood of ASS.
-If ASS are present on site, a detailed and site specific ASS management plan should be prepared.
-Applicants should have regard to Clause 7.1 of the WLEP 2013 and the Acid Sulfate Soils Map. - c A dispersed discharge of stormwater into a wetland is preferable to a concentrated flow regime.
+The Department of Planning and Environment have provided data to Council identifying (ASS) Risk classes, which should be used to determine the likelihood of ASS.
+If ASS are present on site, a detailed and site specific ASS management plan should be prepared. - c A dispersed discharge of stormwater into a wetland is preferable to a concentrated flow regime.
 Create sheet flow conditions to avoid concentrated discharge into a wetland.
 Figure 5 below shows how stormwater from a surface drain can be dispersed using embankments.